mm80843/T3.5/docs/Benef/PBN__Benef_1297.md

 # __Enhanced appreciation of green areas__

-## Name of the Benefit

-Increased understanding of the physical, mental, and social benefits of green areas, leading to higher demand and utilization

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors can benefit from increased property values and demand for housing in areas with well-maintained green spaces.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1464.md)